joerischasfoort/money-macro/_posts/2020-10-19-money-printing.md

 Let’s go through the accounting steps one by one to better understand what happened after that.
 There were five steps to this process.
 Remember that we started out with a situation in which the government wanted to get rid of the liability that is the promised subsidy to the gold mines and replace it with money.

-The **first step** to do that is, strangely, was for the government to issue another liability.
-A bond.
+The **first step** to do that is, strangely, was for the government to issue another liability: a bond.

 ![step1](../img/step1.png)